How Do I Register a Trademark?How Do I Register a Trademark?

 - The ability to file the U.S. registration with U.S. Customs and Border Protection to prevent importation of infringing foreign goods.

 Any time you claim rights in a mark, you may use the "TM" (trademark) or "SM" (service mark) designation to alert the public to your claim, regardless of whether you have filed an application with the USPTO.
-However, you may use the Federal registration symbol "®" only after the USPTO actually registers a mark, and not while an application is pending.
-Also, you may use the registration symbol with the mark only on or in connection with the goods and/or services listed in the Federal trademark registration.
+However, you may use the federal registration symbol "®" only after the USPTO actually registers your mark, and not while an application is pending.
+Also, you may use the registration symbol with the mark only on or in connection with the goods and/or services listed in the federal trademark registration.

-Step 1: Is your product eligible for a trademark?
+Step 1: Is your product or service eligible for registration?

 Generally, acceptable use is as follows: